balassit/balassit.github.io/readings/Art-of-Learning.md

  - Experience should be about learning and passion first, then competition later on.
 This is why children should not be trained to win at an early age, but rather on learning the fundamentals and growing their passion.

-### Chapter 2: Losing to Win
+## Chapter 2: Losing to Win

  - You can learn from your failures; must be able to frame with properly
  - Give time away to reconnect after great wins or failures

-### Chapter 4: Approaches to Learning
+## Chapter 3: Two Approaches to Learning

- - Reflection question: What allows some to succeed and what is the point of it?
+ - Reflection question: What is the difference that allows some to fit into that narrow window to the top?
+ What is the point?
+If ambition spells probably disappointment, why pursue excellence?

+ Have a well-thought-out approach that inspires resilience, the ability to make connections between diverse pursuits, and day-to-day enjoyment of the process.

 #### Entity vs Incremental Theory of Intelligence